seemal-arif/Rentweb3-docs/Dapp-upload.md

 Dapps Upload is really simple .
 You just need following things

-  - A cool n=Name of your Dapp
+  - A cool Name of your Dapp
   - Deployed URL
   - A Picture that shows how your dapp looks in action
   - Decided price per day